Helmstedt–Marienborn border crossing: Division memorial

 On the grounds of the former East German border control buildings, the "Gedenkstätte Deutsche Teilung Marienborn" was opened on August 13, 1996.
 The memorial is operated by the state of Saxony-Anhalt and features exhibitions and guided tours.
+The West German buildings near Helmstedt have either been demolished or are now used for other purposes.

 The memorial site is accessible via the nearby rest stop's exit and can only be explored on foot.

-The West German buildings near Helmstedt have either been demolished or are now used for other purposes.
+The site is touched by Eurovelo-Route EV13 Iron Curtain Trail which follows the former border.
+Its a Cultural Route of the Council of Europe since 2019 and connects many more Iron Curtain memorials through Europe.